Top 12 Computer Science Positions

 Updated:

 Computer technologies have come to shape our world and are involved in virtually every sector of contemporary society.
 As a result, computer science is one of the fastest growing fields and looks to stay that way for the foreseeable future.
-With a computer science degree, you could find yourself working at a wide variety of organizations, assisting in the development of software, the maintenance of databases, or the creation of websites.
-There are also career opportunities in other fields, such as finance, law enforcement and design.
+Computer science graduates with a computer science degree can find themselves working at a wide variety of organizations, assisting in the development of software, the maintenance of databases, or the creation of websites.
+There are also career opportunities for computer science graduates with a computer science degree in other fields, such as finance, law enforcement and design.

-Here is a list of 12 possible jobs for computer science majors:
+Here is a list of 12 possible computer science jobs for computer science graduates:

 Most Common Jobs for Computer Science Majors